roytang/blog/collections/quotes/2011/02/34766467597606912/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/140526869343668
 tags:
-- quotes
+- humanity
 ---

-‎"Be ashamed to die until you have won some victory for humanity." -Horace Mann
+"Be ashamed to die until you have won some victory for humanity."

+-- Horace Mann